facebook/relay/website/docs/tutorial/connections-pagination.md

 Relay’s pagination features only work with fragments, not entire queries.
 This is because, although we’re directly issuing a query in this component in this simple example app, in real applications the query is generally issued at some high-level routing component, which would rarely be the same component that’s showing a paginated list.

-To get this to work, we just need to separate out the contents `NewsfeedQuery` into a fragment, which we’ll call `NewsfeedContentsFragment`:
+To get this to work, we'll need to sepearte out the contents `NewsfeedQuery` into a fragment.
+In order to separate our original query from our new fragment, we'll need to create a new React component.
+We'll call it `NewsfeedContents`.
+Go ahead and create a new file called `NewsfeedContents.tsx` in the directory `newsfeed/src/components`.
+Once done, open up the new file and add the following code:

 ```
-const NewsfeedQuery = graphql`
+import * as React from "react";
-  query NewsfeedQuery {
+import Story from "./Story";
-    ...NewsfeedContentsFragment
+import { graphql } from 'relay-runtime';
-  }
+import { NewsfeedContentsFragment$key } from "./__generated__/NewsfeedContentsFragment.graphql";
-`;
+import { useFragment } from "react-relay";

 const NewsfeedContentsFragment = graphql`
   fragment NewsfeedContentsFragment on Query {